TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 13/Proverbs 13.10.md

 ---

-By pride cometh only contention; But with the well-advised is wisdom.
+Pride only breeds quarrels, but with ones who take advice is wisdom.